 Did you keep your feet on the ground despite all the hustle and bustle or did you never get out of celebration?

-“There was not a lot of time for me to think about what had happened, my head was probably ‘in the clouds’ for a long time.
-I had never before been on an aeroplane, and I soon found myself sitting on one whilst flying to Hamburg where the band was set to play their first overseas engagement.
+“There was not a lot of time for me to think about what had happened.
+My head was probably ‘in the clouds’ for a long time.
+I had never before been on an aeroplane.
+Soon I found myself sitting on one whilst flying to Hamburg.
+The band was set to play their first overseas engagement.

-“On my return, I sat next to Spencer Davis, whose Spencer Davis Group had already clocked up a massive following and had hits with Keep on Running, and Somebody Help Me, which were both composed by the late Jackie Edwards, a guy that I had played guitar for on many gigs during the time that my band, at that particular time was called the Sweet and Sour Band.
+“On my return, I sat next to Spencer Davis.
+The Spencer Davis Group had already clocked up a massive following and had hits with Keep on Running, and Somebody Help Me.
+They were both composed by the late Jackie Edwards.
+A guy that I had played guitar for on many gigs during the time that my band, at that particular time was called the Sweet and Sour Band.